Home > Power Transmission > V-Belt Pulleys > How To Measure V-Belt Pulleys | Identifying V-Belt Pulleys

 How To Identify a V-Belt Pulley

-The easiest way to identify a v-belt pulley is by finding the part number or identification components on the pulley its self.
-Different brands, as well as different pulley types, have different ways that they may display these numbers.
+The easiest way to identify a V-belt pulley is by finding the part number or identification components on the pulley itself.
+Different brands, as well as different pulley types, have various ways they may display these numbers.

 Style 1:

-Probably the most common style for medium and smaller pulleys is the number is stamped into the pulley prior to it being painted or phosphated.
+Probably the most common style for medium and smaller pulleys is when the number is stamped into the pulley before it is painted or phosphated.
 This can make it hard to identify the numbers and letters in most circumstances.

 Style 2:

-Another style is where the part number is in the casting its self.
+Another style is when the part number is stamped in the casting itself.

 Style 3:

-Another style is where different identification characters are placed on different spokes.
+Pulley with different identification characters on different spokes

 Style 4:

 On some pulleys, the part number is actually painted onto it.
-The problem with this is that over time it can be rubbed off thus making it more difficult to identify the pulley.
+The issue with this is that over time, it can rub off, making it more difficult to identify the pulley.

 Alternatively:

-If your part number is not distinguishable follow steps 1-6 above to measure the pulley.
-Then distinguish what style of pulley you have based off of the below photos.
+Alternatively, if your part number is not distinguishable, follow steps 1-6 above to measure the pulley.
+Then, determine the style of pulley you have based on the photos below.

 Note: If you have a fixed bore pulley please advise of the bore inside diameter.

-Lastly we'll need to know how many grooves are in your pulley, this plus the overall width will confirm the belt type you are using.
+Lastly, we'll need to know how many grooves are in your pulley; this, along with the overall width, will confirm the belt type you are using.

 Sort By: